EnglishB. MalaysiaDeutsch日本語简体中文한국어

 Development of Industrial Training

-Meanwhile, Universiti Malaysia Pahang (UMP) is among the higher learning institutes that are contributing to the TVET initiative in the country.
-UMP has obtained a distinguished 5-Star total score honour from the QS Globe College Rankings (WUR) 2020 and aims to produce future-proof talents.
+Meanwhile, Universiti Malaysia Pahang (UMP) is making significant contributions to the TVET initiative as a leading higher learning institute.
+With its impressive 5-Star total score from the QS World University Rankings (WUR) 2023, UMP aims to produce future-proof talents.

 wpChatIcon